 In the modern selling environment, content is the lifeblood of the sales process.
-You use it to intrigue and interest your potential customer and to answer all their many questions.
-So you need to have a lot of content … but for any given sale and at any given stage of the sales process, only a small set of things apply.
-If you have a rep in the prospect stage who is pitching a German telco, they shouldn’t have to wade through hundreds of irrelevant documents to find the five or ten things they are most likely to need.
+You use it to intrigue and interest your potential customer and to answer all of their many questions.
+So, you need to have a lot of content — but for any given sale and at any given stage of the sales process, only a small set of things apply.
+If you have a rep in the prospect stage who is pitching a German telco, they shouldn’t have to wade through hundreds of irrelevant documents to find the content they are most likely to need.
 A great playbook knows about the opportunity.
 It knows the stage of the sales process you are in.
 It knows what your role is.
-It knows the industry, the company size – whatever is really important in your business to choose the best content.
+It knows the industry, the company size — whatever is really important in your business to choose the best content.
 And then the playbook highlights just what applies to that opportunity at that stage of the process.
 Every rep should have at their fingertips just the content they need for every step in the buyer’s journey.

 2. Close the Loop With Scoring and Analytics

-Some of your content is great and on target.
+Some of your content is great and on-target.
 Reps can use it to pitch effectively, and customers get their questions answered.
 Some of it isn’t.
 Do you know which is which?
 Your playbook should.
-By tracking the way your content is landing – when and how sales is using it, what’s been used to engage customers on the path to deals that win – a playbook is constantly watching and learning from what happens in the real world.
+By tracking the way your content is landing — when and how sales is using it, and what’s been used to engage customers on the path to deals that win — a playbook is constantly watching and learning from what happens in the real world.
 With the data, it scores the content to help reps find what’s most effective.
 Marketing and sales gets the information they need to hone and optimize the playbook.

-3. Keep it Tight
+3. Keep It Tight

 Most companies we talk to are drowning in content.
-They have hundreds, or thousands, or tens of thousands of documents stored all over the place.
-A lot of it is out of date or flat-out wrong.
+They have hundreds or thousands or tens of thousands of documents stored all over the place.
+A lot of it is out-of-date or flat-out wrong.
 Even if you just include the good stuff, there is far too much of it.
 It’s tempting to throw in anything that looks good.
-But that’s how you get a kitchen sink playbook, putting reps right back where they were before – “I know it’s probably in there somewhere, but I don’t have time to find it”.
+But that’s how you get a kitchen-sink playbook, putting reps right back where they were before — “I know it’s probably in there somewhere, but I don’t have time to find it.”
 When reps are in the middle of a tough selling conversation, the last thing they want to do is to dig through piles of content that might be relevant.
 A great playbook has been edited down to just those top items that are proven.
-And you have to keep the content fresh – when a new product is released, or a new competitor is hitting you in the market .. you need to get the right information into the hands of the reps on the front lines, immediately.
+And you have to keep the content fresh — when a new product is released, or a new competitor is hitting you in the market, you need to get the right information into the hands of the reps on the front lines immediately.

 4. Pair It With A Sales Content Management